ihmeuw/vivarium_research/docs/source/model_design/designing_vivarium_model/interactive_sim/index.rst

 Intro to Interactive Simulations
 --------------------------------

-Interactive simulations are a way to step inside of a simulation intsead of just receiving final outputs.
-This can be very helpful for a number of tasks including V&V, debugging, and reviewing primary outputs.
+Interactive simulations are a way to step inside of a simulation instead of just receiving final outputs.
+This can be very helpful for a number of tasks including V&V, debugging, and generating primary outputs.
 These are described in detail :ref:`below <interactive_tasks>`.

 The interactive sim allows a user to see all of the data available for any simulant.